 The Wire’s intentional difficulty and rigor -- along with academia’s ongoing love affair with cultural studies -- might very well explain its emerging as a centerpiece in a growing number of courses at many colleges and universities in the United States.

-In light of David Simon's recent comments to The New York Times on its intent to 'stir actual shit', we revisit how important The Wire should be to both popular culture and American society.
+In light of David Simon's recent comments on its intent to 'stir actual shit', we revisit how important The Wire should be.

 Several "best" or "favorite" LGBT TV character lists have popped up in recent years, but they don't always include the most important LGBT characters.
 So, we pay tribute to the ten(ish) most significant LGBT characters in US television history.